-Caroline Roche is a School Librarian working in an independent school in Eltham, South East London.
-She is also the Chair of CILIP's School Libraries Group, and is on the working party of Great School Libraries.
-Caroline has worked for over 20 years in both private and state schools, and is a passionate advocate for the equality of provision that school libraries bring.
-She also believes that school libraries are vital to the mental health of children, providing a safe space in schools for pupils to turn to in the busy rush of the day.
-She reads Young Adult books voraciously, so that she can recommend good books to her students (and because she loves them!)
+Caroline is a School Librarian working in an independent school in Eltham, South East London.
+She is also the Chair of CILIP's School Libraries Group.
+Caroline has worked for over 20 years in both private and state schools and is a passionate advocate for the equality of provision that school libraries bring.
+She believes that school libraries are vital to the mental health of children, providing a safe space in schools for pupils to turn to in the busy rush of the day.
+She reads Young Adult books voraciously so that she can recommend good books to her students (and because she loves them!)

-Elizabeth is an independent trainer and adviser in all aspects of school libraries.
-She runs an online forum to provide CPD for school library staff.
-Elizabeth is an international speaker, vice-Chair of the GSL campaign, a committee member for CILIP SLG, renowned blogger and a regular columnist in the CILIP Information Professional.
-As a finalist and runner up in the LILAC Information Literacy Award Elizabeth believes in the importance of school libraries and demonstrating how they can impact student learning and enhance teaching.
+Elizabeth is a chartered librarian and Fellow of CILIP.
+She is an independent trainer and adviser for school libraries.
+Elizabeth was awarded a BEM for services to libraries in 2020, is an international speaker, a committee member for CILIP SLG, blogger and a regular columnist in the CILIP Information Professional.
+She is the founder of #LibraryStaffLoveLearning which provides CPD for school library staff.
+As a finalist and runner up in the LILAC Information Literacy Award Elizabeth believes in the impact of school libraries through inquiry learning, and the need for students to become independent learners and critical thinkers. .

 After twenty years teaching and management experience in London primary schools Sue joined The Centre of Literacy in Primary Education (CLPE) where she was Senior Adviser.
 Until recently Sue lectured in Primary English at UCL Institute of Education.
 She is currently an independent consultant and co-creator of a website for families and schools promoting reading for pleasure.

-Claire Bowles is the Head of Sales and Marketing for Peters, the UK’s leading supplier of books and furniture for schools, academies, and public libraries.
+Claire is the Sales and Marketing Director for Peters, the UK’s leading supplier of books and furniture for schools, academies, and public libraries.
 Prior to working at Peters, she worked for two national charities in marketing and fundraising.
 She loves working with schools and libraries and is passionate that every child should have access to a great school library.

 Anne is a chartered librarian who graduated from Strathclyde University with a PG in Information and Library Studies.
-She has worked as a school-based librarian in and around the Glasgow area.
-The bulk of her experience (between 1992-2016) was gained working in a comprehensive with over 1000 pupils (Eastwood High School).
+She has worked as a school-based librarian in and around the Glasgow area for over 20 years.
 She also worked with the associated primaries.
 Anne chaired a Library Committee (Staff and pupils) to develop and promote the Library within the School, made sure the Library took part in School-based events and developed Information Literacy with various departments working closely with as many staff as possible to encourage Library usage.
 Anne took Voluntary Redundancy in 2016 and now works part-time in the Library at Hutchesons’ Grammar School (Secondary campus).

 Chartered, qualified librarian at Latymer Upper School and committee member, Trinity Schools Book Awards (TSBA).
 Terri has spoken at conferences (SLG, JCS) and is passionate about the role that school librarians play in supporting not only students’ reading but also their critical thinking and information literacy.
 She is excited to join the GSL working party to help spread the word that every child deserves a great school library.